 It works well with StarWind V2V image converter.
 I’m showing this process on my old Windows 7 32 Bit host.
 My Guest VM also Windows 7, so don’t confuse.

 Before starting the process, make sure to complete these two steps.

-If you start the conversion with VMware tools installed, then in Virtual PC you will get booting issues.
-Uninstall it from add remove programs from guest control panel if it is Windows OS.
+If you start the conversion with VMware tools, then the VM may face booting issues in Hyper-V. Uninstall VMware tools from the control panel if it is Windows OS.
 Do this step for other guest Operating systems also.

-As you are aware, VMware keeps each snapshot separately from original hard disk VMDK file.
-If you convert the original disk file then you get the OS state before any snapshots, not the latest one.
-You have to merge snapshot files with main file by deleting snapshots (this will automatically merge current state to main single file) or use other tools.
+As you are aware, VMware keeps each snapshot separately from the original hard disk VMDK file.
+If you convert the main original disk file, then you will get older state of VM.
+The current version of VM may be working from a different snapshot file.
+Therefore, you have to merge snapshot files with the main file by deleting snapshots (Deleting snapshots from VMware console will automatically merge the current state to the main single file).

-1) Download StarWind V2V image converter from official site.
-Registration required, it’s not harm.
+1) Download StarWind V2V image converter from the official site.
+Registration required.

 2) Install the software and open.

 3) Press Next and browse the source file.
 The source file should be the single VMDK file which has the current virtual machine.

 It automatically detects the file type and size (disk size, not the actual file size).